Amazon Marketplace

 BWP allows sellers on other e-commerce platforms to offer Prime benefits (fast shipping, returns).
 Customers pay with their Prime account and get two-day shipping.
 BWP helps sellers grow off-Amazon business with Prime benefits.

-Open term pageBar Raiser
+Open glossary pageBar Raiser

 Neutraler Interviewer im Einstellungsprozess